Skipton Building Society bereavement: 0345 266 1209

 • Funeral expenses: Skipton can release funds directly to pay the funeral director once the death has been registered, provided you supply the funeral director’s invoice on headed paper.

 • Inheritance tax: If HMRC requires a payment before probate is granted, Skipton can release the relevant amount using a completed HMRC IHT423 form and a Withdrawal Before Probate form.
-This prevents estates from being trapped in a cycle where probate requires inheritance tax to be paid, but inheritance tax cannot be paid without accessing estate funds.
+See the IHT423 section below for the full process.

 Joint savings accounts